-- Clean and examine the oil filter cartridge and replace it if necessary. - Examine the condition of the oil flexible tubing and check for possible leaks. - Check and clean if necessary the oil heaters and the tank, according to the fuel type and its use; remove the heaters flange fixing nuts and remove the heaters from the tank: clean by using steam or solvents and not metallic things. - Clean and examine the filter inside the oil pump.
-Filter must be thoroughly cleaned at least once in a season to ensure correct working of the fuel unit.
-To remove the filter, unscrew the four screws on the cover.
-When reassemble, make sure that the filter is mounted with the feet toward the pump body.
-If the gasket between cover and pump housing should be damaged, it must be replaced.
-An external filter should always be installed in the suction line upstream of the fuel unit. - Remove and clean the combustion head (page 32). - Examine and clean the ignition electrodes, adjust and replace if necessary (see page 33). - Examine and clean the detection probe, adjust and replace if necessary (see page 34). - Examine the detection current (see page 32). - Remove and clean (page 33) the heavy oil nozzle (Important: use solvents for cleaning, not metallic tools) and at the end of the maintenance procedures, after replacing the burner, turn it on and check the shape of the flame; if in doubt replace the nozzle.
+- Clean and examine the gas filter and replace it if necessary. - Clean and examine the oil filter cartridge and replace it if necessary. - Examine the flexible hoses and check for possible leaks. - Check and clean if necessary the oil heaters and the tank, according to the fuel type and its use; remove the heaters flange fixing nuts and remove the heaters from the tank: clean by using steam or solvents and not metallic things. - Remove and clean the combustion head. - Examine and clean the ignition electrode, adjust and replace if necessary. - Examine and clean the detection probe, adjust and replace if necessary. - Examine the detection current. - Remove and clean the heavy oil nozzle (Important: use solvents for cleaning, not metallic tools) and at the end of the maintenance procedures, after replacing the burner, turn it on and check the shape of the flame; if in doubt replace the nozzle.
 Where the burner is used intensively it is recommended to replace the nozzle as a preventive measure, at the begin of the operating season. - Clean and grease joints and rotating parts.

-IMPORTANT: Remove the combustion head before checking the ignition electrodes.
+IMPORTANT: Remove the combustion head before checking the ignition electrode.